 Under the blistering sun, on a 117 degree day, it can feel like your skin is burning as you toil without shade.
 It's why farmworkers in the East Coachella Valley wear long sleeves, drenched in sweat they can never seem to replenish fast enough.

-"It start in the lips, don't speak good," said Vidal Mendoza Fonseca, a farmworker who lives in Coachella Valley, referring to the slurred speech that he and his fellow workers can get if they work in too long under the sun.
+"It start in the lips, don't speak good," said Vidal Mendoza Fonseca, a farmworker who lives in Coachella Valley, referring to the slurred speech that he and his fellow workers can get if they work too long under the sun.

 "Some people almost die," said Fonseca.
 "I see my body -- my body is changed.
 Every day is more tired, my body.
 It's very difficult, work very hard."

-The money is not great but the work is year-round, Fonseca said, which makes the searing temperatures worth the risk.
+The money is not great, Fonseca said, but the work is year-round, which makes the searing temperatures worth the risk.

 With climate change bringing more frequent and intense heat waves, heat-related mortality incidents in Riverside County reached a ten-year high in 2021 with 39 deaths, according to the Riverside County Sheriff's Coroner's Office.